riverford/objection/README.md

 ## How is this different to component / integrant

-- Dynamic global registry of stateful objects and their depedency graph
+- Dynamic global registry of stateful objects and their dependency graph
 - Registry is mutated over time on any thread, no explicit single initialization
-- No notion of 'system' only object instances and the depedencies between them.
+- No notion of 'system' only object instances and the dependencies between them.
-- Can be introduced gradually into an applications system without too much friction.
 - Also provides a singleton model that provides repl convenience and a way to manage objects that you do not want to expose in your api.
 The core.async threadpool is an example of this.
 - No required protocols or boxing around managed objects, can be integrated into existing functions locally without changing function